-My research focuses upon the development of wide bandgap semiconductors, oxide materials, nanostructures and junction devices for optoelectronic and power electronic applications.
-My research group typically consists of 4-6 PhD students and a research assistant working in several key areas in materials physics including the growth and characterisation of oxide and nitride semiconductors.
+My research is primarily centered around the development of wide bandgap semiconductors, oxide materials, nanostructures and junction devices.
+These efforts are directed towards applications in hydrogen production, optoelectronics and power electronics.

+Typically, my research group consists of 4-6 PhD students and a research assistant working in various aspects of materials science and engineering including the growth and characterisation of oxide and nitride semiconductors.
 Our research interests also include the development and implementation of advanced optical and electrical characterisation techniques.
 I collaborate closely with researchers at two semiconductor fabrication companies Nanovation and 3D-Oxides.

-Keywords: semiconductors, nanostructures, optoelectronics, power electronics, devices
+Keywords: water splitting, optoelectronics, power electronics, nanoscale devices